 Centerra's Board has assessed the independence of each director.
 In determining independence, the Board examined and relied on the definition of independence in NI 58-101.
-After considering a wide variety of factors and information disclosed by each director, the Board has determined that a majority (73%) of the current directors (eight of eleven) are independent, or 87.5% excluding the Kyrgyzaltyn nominees to the Company's Board.
+After considering a wide variety of factors and information disclosed by each director, the Board has determined that a majority (89%) of the current directors (eight of nine) are independent.